LatticeQCD/AnalysisToolbox/docs_src/dataAnalysis/curveFitting.md

 trouble figuring out how to write your function in a way to handle arrays, a good starting point can be to use [np.vectorize](https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html).

+The covariance matrix of the fit parameters are computed through error propagation of the covariance matrix of the $y$-data.
+The error is then obtained by

+$\sigma = \sqrt{\diag{\text{cov}}}$

+In some codes, such as `gnuplot`, it is customary to multiply this error by a further factor $\chi^2/{\rm d.o.f.}$.
+The intuition behind this is that the error will be increased if the fit is poor.
+This is okay if you would like to be somewhat more conservative with your error bar, but it is strictly speaking not necessary.
+It also makes the error bar more difficult to interpret clearly, i.e. if your input data and errors were well estimated, then it's not clear that the true fit parameters will fall within one $\sigma$ of the estimators 67% of the time.
+The default behavior is not to include this factor, but in case you would like it in your fits, for example because you are feeling conservative, or for comparison with `gnuplot`, you can pass the option `norm_err_chi2=True` to your `try_fit` or `do_fit` call.

 ## Splines

 There are several methods in the toolbox to fit a 1D spline to some `xdata` and `ydata`.